ccAcademycc/Mandelbrot-Set-Animations/README.md

   5. mandelbrot_zoom.py

-This script creates a Mandelbrot zoom into the specified point, 'center'.
+This script creates a Mandelbrot zoom into the specified point, called 'center'.

   6. julia_fixed_point.py